 The good news is that looking at a picture can help to shock you out of your clutter blindness.
 This realization is what prompted me to encourage others to take pictures of their homes before they start decluttering.
 It’s great to see how much progress you’ve made when you’re finished with a space, but there’s also something powerful about a picture that makes those out of place things a little easier to spot.

-If you’re looking for help and guidance through your home and want a plan to follow to see progress fast, be sure to click the the “31 Days of Decluttering” link above (or the picture below) to check out all the details.
+If you’re looking for help and support as you work through your home and want a plan to follow to see progress fast, we’d love for you to join the challenge.
+Here are all the Toss Like a Boss decluttering challenge details.